oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

     ![Graphs Page](./images/graph-page-v2.png "Graphs Page")

     In this lab we use the views created from the Sales History (SH) sample schema to create our demo graph.
-The SH schema is available in all Autonomous Database instances.
+The SH schema is available in all Autonomous AI Database instances.
 You can, however, apply the steps of this lab to any relational data available in your database, regardless of where the data originated from.
 All the schemas and tables - including views - that you have access to will show up as possible input tables at the start of the modeling workflow.

 3. Enter `SH_PGVIEW_GRAPH` as the graph name, then click **Next**.
 The description field is optional.
     That graph name is used throughout the next lab.